 Set up your Google account and use https://www.google.com/alerts to "monitor the web for interesting new content".
 Simply type in the keyword most related to your industry or product, and it will feed you a bunch of articles and headlines of related content from today to how many days ago you wish to see.

 I check this daily.
 I visit articles that look interesting down the list and copy down any attention-grabbing titles.
-I then log all this information onto my trello dashboard and combine them into articles or posts I can write and publish on my respective channels.
+I then log all this information onto my trello dashboard (2023 update - now changed to Loomly) and combine them into articles or posts I can write and publish on my respective channels.

 One of the problems many people face is they feel like they have run out of things to say.
 They have already posted everything about their product, brand, or service, and anything they write seems repetitive and boring.
-This is a byproduct of a lack of content marketing understanding, but a somewhat quick fix is to invest in subcultures.
+This issue arises from a lack of understanding in content marketing.
+However, there is a relatively quick fix: investing in subcultures.

 People run out of ideas on what content to create because they are only trying to initiate conversations instead of responding to existing threads.
 One easy way to create a lot of new content is to look at what people are asking.